 Silage and hay crops can be spoilt by earth being harvested along with the grass.
 This can cause listeriosis in sheep.

 Burrowing by farm moles will stunt crop growth or kill the plant.

 In the past, there were professional mole catchers who travelled the estates trapping moles.
-Today, the moleman is making a comeback.
-Get rid of the moles on the farm by calling for a free quote.
+Today, the molecatcher is making a comeback, so get in touch for a quote.